matheustanaka/math.dev/README.md

 Following this example, the <slot /> tag allows you to display the h2 and h3 tags in your web page between the BaseLayout component

+# Posts Archive

+Astro provides a method called as **.glob()** which will create an array of objects.
+We can use this method to store our posts.